MQTTCool/auth-hook-example/README.md

 ## Details

-This *Authentication and Authorization Demo* illustrates the typical best practice used for MQTT.Cool Web applications, when a Web/Application server is involved in the process.
+The *Authentication and Authorization Demo* illustrates the typical best practice used for MQTT.Cool Web applications, when a Web/Application server is involved in the process.
 The actual authentication is usually handled by the legacy Web/Application server, irrespective of MQTT.Cool.